Common Questions About Caring For Someone With Dementia

 It could also be an issue with medication he is taking – some medications can lead to sweet cravings.
 Ask the GP about this.

-An excellent resource on sensory changes in dementia is this book, Talking Sense, by Agnes Houston and Julie Christie, published by HammondCare and available to view online.
+An excellent resource on sensory changes in dementia is a book called Talking Sense, by Agnes Houston and Julie Christie, published by HammondCare and available to view online.
 Another good resource, Eating well with dementia, includes practical strategies for common eating difficulties in dementia.

 This is another difficult but very common situation.
 Discussing this is potentially awkward for you both.
-It’s worth trying to have a conversation about it though.
-Perhaps several attempts.
+It is worth trying to have a conversation about it though, perhaps several attempts.

 There may be something specific stopping your mother having a shower.
 Go into the bathroom area with her, and ask her to show you how she’s getting on with using the shower at the moment.
 Does the space work well?
 Are there any changes that need to be made to the environment?
 Is she anxious about something?
 Would she feel happier if someone was there with her?
 She may struggle with the direct contact with the water or with adjusting the taps or temperature.
 Using a wet sponge instead may be simpler.

 She may be forgetting to have a shower.
 You could try bringing in one or two new items that may help remind her to use the shower more regularly.
-For example, you could buy her one or two new towels?
-Some lovely smelling soap and check if it’s being used?
+For example, you could buy her one or two new towels, or some lovely smelling soap, then check if they’re being used?